Overview of Program Goals and Scope

-- Proposal Summary/Abstract (500 word limit) and its relevance to PKD research [description: Describe project in a scientific abstract that is understandable to a multidisciplinary group of scientific reviewers].
+- Proposal Abstract (up to 30 lines) and its relevance to PKD research [description: Describe the project in a scientific abstract that is understandable to a multidisciplinary group of scientific reviewers].

-- Resources and environment (one page, pdf format upload) [description: Include brief description of laboratory space, equipment, clinical facilities (if relevant), access to patient populations (if relevant) and other resources necessary for the project]
+- Resources and environment (one page, pdf format upload) [description: Include a brief description of laboratory space, equipment, clinical facilities (if relevant), access to patient populations (if relevant) and other resources necessary for the project]

 - Specific Aims (one single page)

 - Research Plan (up to 8 pages):